 In this French pronunciation section, I’ll share many tips to help you improve your French accent.

-The audio featured will mostly be mine: a Paris born and raised French woman in her late forties.
-But I’ll also share videos of the various French accents (in France and through the world).
+The audio featured on French Today is mostly my voice: a Paris born and raised French woman in her late forties.